Don't let your skills go unrecorded

 Course staff have a wealth of industrial experience as well as being active researchers

-From choral to orchestral, jazz and folk to improvised electronica, gospel to gamelan, almost every kind of music is performed by the Department’s many ensembles, offering a wealth of opportunities for recording projects.
+From choral to orchestral, jazz and folk to improvised electronica, gospel to gamelan, almost every kind of music is performed by the School's many ensembles, offering a wealth of opportunities for recording projects.

 You'll cover both aesthetic and scientific approaches to music production, explore the history and context of a variety of genres and develop the practical skills needed to capture and edit musical recordings.

-Over the summer period you'll complete a large-scale research project (60 credits).
+In the final stages of your course you'll complete a large-scale research project.
 This can take several different forms: you could produce a set of productions with accompanying commentaries, demonstrating either new practices and techniques or mimicking existing productions as a form of analysis; a dissertation analysing existing productions or developing and testing theories about aspects of production; or a combination of the two.

 Previous research project titles include: